abbeydoyle/code-quiz-module-four-challenge/README.md

 - [Features](#features)
 - [Tests](#tests)

 ## Installation

-There is no installation required for this online portfolio.
-Simply follow this [link](https://abbeydoyle.github.io/module-two-challenge/), open in your preferred browser, and peruse the basis for my future web developer portfolio.
+There is no installation required for this coding quiz.
+Simply follow this [link](https://abbeydoyle.github.io/code-quiz-module-four-challenge/), open in your preferred browser, and test your Javascript knowledge!

 <!-- What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running. -->